SamuelPoyntz-Wright/Golang/JSONGet.md

 Panos's implementation.
 This queries thw Star Wars API (SWAPI) (GET request).
-It then successfuly interrets the JSON responce
+It then successfuly interprets the JSON responce
 (only making the key: value pairs, we're interested in availble).
 He used this lin (https://mholt.github.io/json-to-go/) to create the appropriate Go structures for the JSON responce.
 ```go